Rachilde: Influence and legacy

 The most important impact that Rachilde had was upon the literary world in which she lived.
-Monsieur Venus caused great scandal, but in general her works were not widely read by the general public and were almost forgotten.
-There has been a resurgence of interest in her after the 1977 reissue of Monsieur Venus, but even that is often relegated to literary scholars with an interest in feminist or LGBTQ topics.
+Monsieur Vénus caused great scandal, but in general her works were not widely read by the general public and were almost forgotten.
+There has been a resurgence of interest in her after the 1977 reissue of Monsieur Vénus, but even that is often relegated to literary scholars with an interest in feminist or LGBTQ topics.

 During her lifetime and within her world, however, Rachilde made a definite impression.
-In an 1886 review, Maurice Barrès famously referred to her as, "Mademoiselle Baudelaire," and explicitly situated her work in the direct lineage of Charles Baudelaire's Les Fleurs du Mal and Charles Augustin Sainte-Beueve's Joseph Delorme.
-In his preface to the 1889 Monsieur Venus, he lavished her with praise for both her writing and her personal life, and compared her again to Charles Baudelaire and also to the Marquis de Custine for the quality of her writing and for her veiled approach to exploring the complications of love in her time.
+In an 1886 review, Maurice Barrès famously referred to her as "Mademoiselle Baudelaire", and explicitly situated her work in the direct lineage of Charles Baudelaire's Les Fleurs du mal and Charles Augustin Sainte-Beuve's Joseph Delorme.
+In his preface to the 1889 Monsieur Vénus, he lavished her with praise for both her writing and her personal life, and compared her again to Charles Baudelaire and also to the Marquis de Custine for the quality of her writing and for her veiled approach to exploring the complications of love in her time.